-Aim 3
+Aim and Policy Implementation 3

 1. Objectives & Guiding Principles 3

 2. Definition of Special Educational Needs 3

 3. Definition of disability 4

-4. Fundamental Principles of the SEN Code and Disability and Discrimination Act: 4
+4. Fundamental Principles 4

 5. Special facilities and building adaptations: 5

 6. Admission arrangements 5

 7.Number of students with SEND 5

 8. Academy Responsibilities 5

 9. Code of Practice Graduated Response 6

 10. SEND training for staff 6

 11. Inclusion of students with SEND within and beyond the Academy 6

 12. Curriculum 6

 13. Teaching arrangements for students with SEN or a disability 6

-14. Parent/Carer Partnership 6
+14. Parent/Carer Partnership 7

 15. Relationship with Outside Agencies 7

-16. Monitoring and evaluating the success of the Trust's SEND provision 7
+16. Monitoring and evaluating the success of the Trust's SEND provision 8

+17. Links with other policies and documents 8

 Appendix 1 - Specified academies' staff with SEND responsibilities 9

-Appendix 2 - Academies' Graduated Responses 1 0
+Appendix 2 - Academies' Graduated Responses 10 D